 The company is leasing 89,000 square feet and occupies less than half of that, leaving room for growth in this location, with its meeting rooms in tents, free healthy snacks, and a mini outdoor golf course.

 Prime property is not the only type set to hit the market.
-More than five million square feet of all office space, including prime, is forecast to be constructed in Toronto this year, according to CBRE Group Inc. (CBG), the world’s largest commercial real estate services firm.
+More than five million square feet of all office space, including prime, is forecast to be constructed in Toronto this year, according to CBRE Group Inc. (CBG:US), the world’s largest commercial real estate services firm.
 That could mean higher vacancy offsetting high demand for years to come.

 “Lackluster” office leasing in 2013 will affect current development in Canada’s downtown office markets, said Ross Moore, national director of research for CBRE Group Inc. in Canada, in a research note.
 “Overbuilding is merely an emerging concern at this point, but this possibility should never be underestimated.”